 End of life decision-making for infants, young children and adolescent children can be a very challenging and emotional experience for the child, parents, families and health professionals.
 Often questions over whether to withhold or withdraw life-sustaining treatment can arise at the very beginning of an infant’s life, such as for extremely premature neonates, or infants with severe congenital conditions.
 Younger and older children may also suffer from health conditions or traumatic incidents which result in decisions about life-sustaining treatment.

-This webpage discusses the law relating to withholding and withdrawing life-sustaining treatment from infants, young children and adolescents.
+This webpage discusses the law relating to withholding and withdrawing life-sustaining treatment from children.
 It also explains the Supreme Court and Family Court of Australia’s powers in relation to decision-making for children.

 Children and medical treatment

 Who can make decisions about medical treatment for children?

 Consent is required before medical treatment can be provided to a child under the age of 18.
 Depending on the circumstances, in particular the age and maturity of the child, consent may be given by the child’s parent or guardian, the child, or a court.

 In Victoria, a child under 18 is also able to make decisions about medical treatment in an Advance Care Directive.
 Victoria is the only Australian State which permits this.
 For further information, visit our webpage about Advance Directives (Victoria).

 Generally, where a child is under the age of 18, the child’s parents are the lawful decision-makers and have the power to consent to their child’s medical treatment.
 However, where a child is ‘Gillick-competent', meaning the child has sufficient understanding and intelligence to understand the treatment proposed, he or she can lawfully make decisions about medical treatment, and can provide valid consent.